dasarpai/old.dasarpai.github.io/_wiablog/2023-12-01-The-Meaning-of-Success.md

 1. **Zynga** :Game development company, faced declining user base and shifted focus to mobile games, continues to develop and publish games

 # People
-These individuals have been, or were, exceptionally intelligent, hardworking, and fortunate to have reached the heights they did—a recognition that preceded their inclusion in this list.
+These individuals have been, or were, exceptionally intelligent or hardworking or fortunate to have reached the heights they did or born in filthy rich family or mix of these — a recognition that preceded their inclusion in this list.
 What twists in life led them to this roster?
 Can we consider these individuals successful now?
 Passing judgment on life is effortless, especially within the confines of our minds, and without public consequences.
 Yet, living in the moment confronts us with myriad temptations, catch us by our neck and persisting until our last breath.
 After perusing this list, discovering their start, their journey, their acquisitions, and eventually their fate, you'll be compelled to reassess your personal definition of success.

 1. **Chanda Kocchar** : ICICI Bank CEO
 1. **Chung Mong-hun** : Hyundai Group CEO.
 Sucide from 12th floor.